quii/learn-go-with-tests/databases.md

 ### Note on exponential backoff (`remove` anonymous function)

 Generally when calling external services you want to account for the possibility of failure, yet the reasons why the service could fail are numerous.
-The database is an external service because (generally) databases run in a client-server paradigm.
+The database is an external service because (generally) databases run in a client-server paradigm over a network connection.
 In our case, the database connection could fail to close for a number of reasons.
 This pattern is useful to give the service some time to correct itself or reset before attempting our call again.
-This snippet does so by waiting on powers of 2 incrementally: 1, 2, 4, 8, 16, ..., N seconds, with a hard limit set at `removeTimeout` seconds.
+This snippet does so by waiting on powers of 2 incrementally: `1`, `2`, `4`, `8`, `16`, &hellip;, `N` seconds, with a hard limit set at `removeTimeout` seconds.

-This is here as a demonstration mostly, where it will prove useful is during the integration tests.
-The test database that we create will have be destroyed after running tests, thus, it can't have read or write operations running.
+This is here as a demonstration mostly, where it will prove useful is when we're writing the `integration tests`.
+The test databases we create will have to be destroyed after running tests, thus, they can't have any read or write operations running at the time.

 Code explained: